 Moscow and Brussels were precisely during the first presidential

-V. Putin's term.
-However, during the second term to replace the "allied
+term of V. Putin.
+However, during the second term, the “allied”

 relations" between Moscow and the North Atlantic Alliance came